-The 2013 Idaho Legislature passed House Bill 315 that exempts up to the first $100,000 dollars per Taxpayer per county from their Business Personal Property value effective immediately.
-Mobile homes and airplane hangars are not included in HB315.
-Businesses with property in multiple locations in the same county have until May 1, 2013, to submit the location election forms to our office if they want to choose which location(s) to exempt the property on.
+In 2013 the Idaho Legislature amended Idaho Code 63-602KK to exempt up to the first $100,000 dollars of Business Personal Property value per Taxpayer per county.
+Stand alone business personal property purchased after January 1, 2013 that has a purchase price of $3,000 or less is also exempt from property taxes.
+Mobile homes and airplane hangars are not included in this exemption.
+Businesses with property in multiple locations in the same county may submit the location election form with their property declaration if they wish to choose which location(s) to exempt the property on.
 If a business only has one location in a county or does not wish to choose which location receives the exemption, completing the location election form is not necessary.
 Filing the Business Personal Property declaration acts as the application for this exemption.

 What Business Personal Property is Assessed?

 Unless specifically exempted, all personal property in Idaho is subject to assessment and taxation.
 ID Code 63-302 Some examples of taxable personal property consists of items used in a business or farming, such as:

 - Office Furniture (desks, filing cabinets and chairs)

 - Lease hold improvements such as store counters and display racks

 - Computers (including software), typewriters and office machines